Novartis/xgx/tutorial/README.md

 Altering and adding content
 -------------------
 Open the R-markdown and change it as desired, or add a new R-markdown script.
+Several examples can be found [here](https://rstudio.github.io/learnr/) of how to

 Publishing